Making Love Out of Nothing at All: Music video

-Two versions of the music video were produced.
-The initial version begins with a couple driving to an airport; the man (Graham Russell) is "leaving for a tour" and asks the woman (played by Graham Russell's real-life spouse, Jodi Russell) to join him:
+Two versions of the music video for "Making Love Out of Nothing At All" were produced.
+The initial version is a loose homage to the lives of bands on tour life and the long distance relationships they go through during their concert tours.
+It begins with a couple driving to an airport; the man (Graham Russell) is "leaving for a tour" and tries to convince the woman (played by Graham Russell's real-life spouse, actress Jodi Varble-Russell) to join him:

-The plane seen in the video is a Learjet 35.
+After the man leaves and boards the plane, a Learjet 35, the band flies off to their destination.
 The remainder of the video intersperses Air Supply onstage with various scenes of the man and woman's relationship.
-Hitchcock and Russell leave their dressing room for the stage; as they sing with the band, the woman (Jodi Russell) is shown packing to leave.
+Hitchcock and Russell leave their dressing room for the stage; as they sing with the band, the woman is shown packing to leave.
 Nevertheless, she changes her mind and does a u-turn on the freeway, and now drives to the airport.
 She meets Russell at the side of the stage near the end of the song and they embrace.
+This version was filmed entirely in Los Angeles, with the concert sequences shot at the Forum and the airport scenes done at Van Nuys Airport.

 The subsequent official version is set in 1960s New York City and involves a Marine and a young woman and the various challenges they encounter in their relationship, interspersed with scenes of the band singing the song.